-I’m originally from Kharkov, Ukraine and I’ve lived in Moscow, New York, Chicago, London, and Hong Kong.
+As of January 2014 I live in Fort Lauderdale, but originally from Kharkov, Ukraine and I’ve lived in Moscow, New York, Chicago, London, and Hong Kong.
 I’m impressed by meticulous design and architecture.
-When I’m off I enjoy soccer and cycling.
-I also enjoy walking around New York City and listening to podcasts.
+When I’m offline I enjoy pretty much all outdoor sports activities and I’m particularly ambitious about skying, cycling, and soccer.
+I also enjoy walking around and listening to podcasts.

 When it comes to surprises, leave it to the crazy Russians.
 Oligarch Roman Abramovich, the man who bought a football club Chelsea and went on a shopping spree to get the best players to make it one of the best in Europe, shocks everyone with the surprise arrival of Eclipse in New York.